-This session will show how Pearson English courses and assessments work together, within the framework of the Global Scale of English, to create a purposeful, well-structured educational experience.
-Taking Roadmap and the Benchmark Test as examples, we will study the differences, connection and interplay between course, course-based assessment and proficiency assessment for adult learners.
-The session aims to give teachers practical advice on how to structure their end-to-end teaching programme - identifying and addressing skills gaps and monitoring progress throughout.
+In this session we show how Pearson English courses and assessments work together, within the framework of the Global Scale of English, to create a purposeful, well-structured educational experience.
+Taking Roadmap and the Benchmark Test as examples, we've studied the differences, connection and interplay between course, course-based assessment and proficiency assessment for adult learners.
+The session aims were to give teachers practical advice on how to structure their end-to-end teaching programme - identifying and addressing skills gaps and monitoring progress throughout.

 In this highly practical session, we will explore ways in which we can help our students become better at learning and remembering vocabulary.
 Teaching good word-learning habits is always a worth-while objective, but never more so than in the current climate.
 The more efficient the students are, the more likely they will be able to overcome interruptions to their learning and make up for lost time.
 Examples of good practice will be taken from Focus Second Edition.